Build Environment

 uses Docker containers as the build environment.

-Compared to traditional virtual machine containers, Docker containers have significant advantages, and various CI vendors in the industry are also moving in this direction.
+Compared to traditional virtual machine containers, Docker containers offer significant advantages.
+As a result, many CI vendors in the industry are adopting this approach.

 When using Cloud Native Build

-or at least have a basic understanding of Docker fundamentals.
+or have a basic understanding of Docker fundamentals.

 # Configuration Methods